pongasoft/glu/docs/manual/src/main/sphinx/source/glossary.rst

   command
      Any kind of (unix) shell command (ex: ``uptime``, ``echo foo > /tmp/file.txt``, etc...)

+  cli
+     An application/tool that runs and then exists when the task is complete.
+In glu, clis are self contained and packaged under a directory structure with a ``bin/xxxx.sh`` to start the application/tool.

   Console
     The webapp/REST api built on top of ZooKeeper which is the orchestrator of the system.